Overview

 for (n in 1:N) log_lik[n] = normal_lpdf(y[n] | mu, sigma);

-// joint prior specification
+// joint log prior

 lprior = normal_lpdf(mu | 0, 1) +